Tuesday, August 09, 2005

 It's inspired by recognition-primed decision making (aka RPD), which at first glance looks interesting.
 RPD a way of modeling how people react to situations under stress.
 Basically, RPD figures that people try to fit the current situation into previously-experienced prototype situations by feature matching.
 If any anomalies come up, they try to fit it into another one.

 It matches some of my observations of the mistakes we make under pressure: we inappropriately discard anomalies.
-The hardest part in the early stages of a is recognizing the shape of a situation.
+The hardest part in the early stages of a disaster is recognizing the shape of a situation.
 People have a limited set of previous experiences that they can use for comparison.
 Since disasters are, pretty much by definition, exceptional events, we're not very good at recognizing them in the very early stages-- the times when intervention can do the most good.

 Friday, December 31, 2004